finbourne/luminesce-sdk-java-preview/sdk/docs/SqlExecutionApi.md

 <a name="putByQueryExcel"></a>
 # **putByQueryExcel**
-> String putByQueryExcel(body, queryName, timeoutSeconds)
+> File putByQueryExcel(body, queryName, timeoutSeconds)

 PutByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded), where the sql is the post-body url.